 The occasion for the passage from Apollodorus is a court case that was brought against Neaera in approximately 343 BCE.
-Neaera was around 50-years-old by the time of her prosecution, which took place in Athens.
+Neaera was around fifty years old by the time of her prosecution, which took place in Athens.

 Trafficking and abuse of the child slave

-Piecing together the evidence from Apollodorus’ prosecution speech, which has come down to us with the title, “Against Neaera”, it transpires that two of her clients, who shared joint ownership of her, allowed her to buy her freedom around 376 BCE.
+Piecing together the evidence from Apollodorus’ prosecution speech, which has come down to us with the title, “Against Neaera,” it transpires that two of her clients, who shared joint ownership of her, allowed her to buy her freedom in around 376 BCE.

 Afterwards, she moved to Athens with one Phrynion, but his brutal treatment of her saw Neaera leave for Megara, where circumstances caused her to return to sex work.